You are here

 SO271 Self and Society

-Introduces students to the sociological study of the individual and their relations with society.
+This course introduces students to the sociological study of the individual and their relations with society.
 The idea of "the self" and the nature of social identity will be examined with respect to socialization processes, interaction contexts and culture.
 Problems in knowing oneself and others will be considered.
-The relation of individual action and social structure will be studied in connection with a range of topics such as gender, ethnicity, age and social class.
-Emphasizes the role of communication in mediating relations between individuals and the society in which they live.
+The relation of individual action and social structure will be studied in connection with a range of topics, such as gender, ethnicity, age and social class.
+The course emphasizes the role of communication in mediating relations between individuals and the society in which they live.

 SO272 Animals in Society

 The study of the relationship between animals and society is a relatively new and growing area of interest within sociology.
 Understanding our relationship to animals as pets, as food or other products, as laborers, as subjects in laboratory experiments and as wild animals is particularly important in today's society where environmental concerns, provision of food for the world's human population, and ethical debates about the use of other beings are current and likely to be increasingly important.
 We will use a sociological perspective to explore the relationship between animals and humans in contemporary society.
 The methodological approaches focused on include: qualitative sociological techniques such as ethnographic field work, interviewing, discourse analysis, auto-ethnography, or visual sociology.
 The theoretical perspectives used will fall under the general category of social psychology and may include symbolic interactionist, social constructionist, and ethnomethodological.

 SO285 Sociology of Sports